Havryliuk17/Apple_Store_Review_Analysis/README.md

 **Key design decisions**

 * **Report as the primary “presentation artifact”**: reviewers can open one PDF and see everything (metrics + visuals + text insights).
-* **Charts are generated per request** using a temp folder, then embedded into the PDF.
-This keeps the API stateless and container-friendly.

 ---

 ## Running locally